The Best Betterment Alternatives for Hands-Free Investing

-Acorns is a pairing of an FDIC-insured checking account with a newbie-friendly online taxable brokerage account.
+Acorns pairs an FDIC-insured checking account with a newbie-friendly online taxable brokerage account.
 Depending on your plan, there’s also a tax-advantaged retirement account and custodial investment accounts available.

-For example, if you pay for a $9.45 purchase, $10 will be billed to your account and $0.55 cents is diverted into your investment portfolio.
-While this may seem like an inconsequential amount, these small “acorns” can grow into a decent investment fund.
+For example, if you pay for a $9.45 purchase, $10 will be billed to your account, and $0.55 cents is diverted into your investment portfolio.
+While this may seem inconsequential, these small “acorns” can grow into a decent investment fund.

-Acorns provides robo advisor services for the money you invest.
-You’ll be able to select an approach that works well for your goals and risk tolerance, and Acorns will handle everything related to the investing.
+Acorns provide robo advisor services for the money you invest.
+You’ll be able to select an approach that works well for your goals and risk tolerance, and Acorns will handle everything related to investing.

-In addition to the roundups, you can also manually contribute to your account at any time.
+In addition to the roundups, you can manually contribute to your account anytime.

 There’s no free Acorns plan, so you’ll need to pay at least $3 per month.
 However, even at a basic level, you can access semi-custom portfolios.
 You can also boost your investment fund, as you can earn up to 10% back on your purchases when you spend with selected merchants.

 Stash has a user base of almost four million people who each pay a $1 (or more) monthly maintenance fee.
-While the investment options are not particularly extensive, the interface is simple to use.
+While the investment options are not particularly extensive, the interface is simple.

 You can also access a Stash Coach, which can help to guide you towards understanding investments and strategies.
 This uses an algorithm to guide you towards better-balanced investments to minimize risk while maximizing returns.

 There are three tiers of Stash management accounts.
-Beginner is $1 per month, while Growth is $3 per month and Stash Plus is $9 per month.
+Beginner is $1 per month, Growth is $3 per month, and Stash Plus is $9 per month.
 Each tier has access to a personal investment account and educational resources.
 However, higher-level tiers come with more included options.

 This platform is growing, with new features rolling out periodically.
 In fact, Stash appears to be pushing to add services to mirror other popular brokerages.
 For example, there are plans for a round-up feature as you have with Acorns.